 The Root River State Trail is a great stop-off.
 It is 42 miles long and runs from Fountain to Houston, MN.
 The trail was built over an abandoned railroad and is handicap-accessible.

 The trail is bracketed by towering limestone bluffs and winds through varied terrain, from farmland to pastoral hillsides.
 There are several historical buildings along the way, as well as restaurants and museums.

 Along this drive, you can also experience many outdoor recreational activities, including mountain bike trails, hiking, horseback riding, fishing, and canoeing.
 The Root River Trail and Rushford Sand Barrens are great spots for these activities.

-Along your road trip along the Bluff Country Byway, there are a plethora of educational opportunities and historical spots such as the Houston County Historical Society Museum or Schech’s Mill.
+Along your road trip along the Bluff Country Byway, there are many educational opportunities and historical spots such as the Houston County Historical Society Museum or Schech’s Mill.

 8. Christmas Towns in Minnesota

-Luckily, there are plenty of Christmas-themed towns in Minnesota, all of which are accessible in a 275-mile long road trip along US Highway 63 South.
+Luckily, there are plenty of Christmas-themed towns in Minnesota, all accessible in a 275-mile-long road trip along US Highway 63 South.
 The people in these towns go all out for the Christmas season.
 The route cuts through the southwestern chunk of the state along the Minnesota-Wisconsin border.

-Winona, Minnesota features a gorgeous downtown, full of historic brick buildings with a ton of character.
-The town kicks off the Christmas holiday with a huge parade, with activities like Christmas trolley rides and holiday shopping galore.
+Winona, Minnesota, features a gorgeous downtown full of historic brick buildings with a ton of character.
+The town starts the Christmas holiday with a huge parade, with activities like Christmas trolley rides and holiday shopping galore.